billypoke/Preston/README.md

 This is the URL that your user needs to visit and complete the flow.
 They'll be redirected to your app's callback URL, so you have to be monitoring that.

-When you get their callback, take the code paramter from the URL and pass it to `authenticate`:
+When you get their callback, take the code parameter from the URL and pass it to `authenticate`:

 ```python
 auth = preston.authenticate('their_code_here')